Elina Valtonen: Minister of Foreign Affairs

 In October 2025, Valtonen visited Tbilisi, Georgia, in her capacity as OSCE Chairperson-in-Office, amid mass protests outside the Georgian Parliament.
 She briefly met with demonstrators.
 The visit occurred in the context of ongoing unrest over the controversial foreign agents law and growing criticism of the Georgian Dream government's perceived antidemocratic and anti-Western policies, which raised international concern about Georgia's democratic trajectory, as well as allegations of electoral fraud in the 2024 Georgian parliamentary election, drawing international attention to concerns about democratic backsliding in Georgia.

 Writing

 Valtonen has co-authored several reports on economics and the society such as "The Future of the Euro – The alternatives for Finland" (2014) and "The Life Account – A Social Security Reform" (2013).
-In 2018, she published her book Vapauden voitto (Victory of Freedom, Otava), on how to reform the Nordic welfare model and the European Union.